dumians/oci-azure-devops-tools/docs/TESTPLAN.md

     -   Deploy asp.net application
     -   Deploy asp.net core
 -   Cloud Formation Create or Update
-    -   Upload to s3 then update from s3
+    -   Upload to BlockStorage then update from BlockStorage
     -   Redeploy with a change
     -   Redeploy with no changes
 -   Cloud Formation Delete